Same-Day Crowns

 Implant-Supported Bridge

-The most stable of all dental bridges, the dental implant-supported bridge does not use teeth on either side of the space.
-Rather, it utilizes dental implants embedded into the patient's jawbone.
+The most stable of all dental bridges, dental implant-supported bridges don't use teeth on either side of the space. they utilize dental implants embedded into the patient's jawbone.
+It is also the most expensive and invasive dental bridge type, taking multiple appointments to complete the placement process.